Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

 The platform and simulation can also be deployed using the deploy script.

 1. If you have not done so yet, clone the GitHub repository.
-To clone the repository you need git.
+To clone the repository, you need git.
 If you do not have git installed on your system, follow the instructions for [Linux or Mac](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), or [Windows](https://gitforwindows.org/) to install it.
 Open a new command prompt or terminal and run:

    ```bash
    git clone https://github.com/Azure/Industrial-IoT